Topology of the octonionic flag manifold: The symmetric space

 \begin{corollary} Fix $w\in W$.
 We have an $M$-equivariant diffeomorphism between the Schubert cell $Nw$ and the space $\sum \s_{\gamma},$ where the sum runs over all $\gamma\in \Phi^+$ such that $w^{-1}\gamma\in \Phi^-$. \end{corollary}

-\section{The symmetric space $E_{6(-26)}/F_4$}
+\section{The symmetric space ${\rm E}_{6(-26)}/{\rm F}_4$}

 In this section we will outline the construction of the (non-compact) symmetric space mentioned in the title.
-We will try to make more clear several things mentioned in Section \ref{rfm}.
-For instance, we will prove that the root spaces $\s_\gamma$ in the decomposition described by Equation (\ref{rooa}) are the $\h_\gamma$ described in Section \ref{rfm}.
+We will try to make more clear several aspects mentioned in Subsection \ref{rfm}.
+For instance, we will prove that the root spaces $\s_\gamma$ in the decomposition described by Equation (\ref{rooa}) are the $\h_\gamma$ described in Subsection \ref{rfm}.
 This is an important fact, because it allows us to deduce the presentation of $C_\sigma$ given by Equation (\ref{cs}) from Theorem \ref{dkv} (b) and Proposition \ref{isomor}.
-The main reference of this section is Freudenthal's article \cite{Fr}.
+The main reference of this section is the article \cite{Fr} by Freudenthal.

-Recall that by Definition \ref{gpf}, the group of all linear transformations of $\h_3(\O)$ which preserve the product $\circ$ is $F_4$.
-We define the determinant function on $\h_3(\O)$, by
+Recall that by Definition \ref{gpf}, the group of all linear transformations of $\h_3(\O)$ which preserve the product $\circ$ is ${\rm F}_4$.
+We define the determinant function on $\h_3(\O)$ as follows:

 for all $a\in\h_3(\O)$.
 Let us consider the group of all linear transformations of $\h_3(\O)$ which leave the determinant invariant.
-It turns out that this group is just $E_{6(-26)}$ (see Section \ref{rfm} for the definition of this group).
-From the formula of the determinant above we deduce easily that $E_{6(-26)}$ contains $F_4$.
-Less obvious is that the latter group is a maximal compact subgroup of the former one.
-The Lie algebra $\fg_4$ consists of all linear transformations of $\h_3(\O)$ of the form where $b$ is a $3\times 3$ matrix with entries in $\O$ such that $b=-b^*$ (that is, $b$ is sqew-Hermitian).
+It turns out that this group is just ${\rm E}_{6(-26)}$ (see Subsection \ref{rfm} for the definition of this group).
+From the formula of the determinant above we deduce easily that ${\rm E}_{6(-26)}$ contains ${\rm F}_4$.
+Less obvious is that the latter group is a maximal compact subgroup of the former.
+The Lie algebra $\fg_4$ consists of all linear transformations of $\h_3(\O)$ of the form where $b$ is a $3\times 3$ matrix with entries in $\O$ such that $b=-b^*$ (that is, $b$ is skew-Hermitian).
 Here and everywhere else in this section $[ \ , \ ]$ denotes the usual matrix commutator.
-The corresponding Cartan decomposition of $\eg_{6(-26)}$ is described in the following proposition (see \cite[end of Section 8.1.1]{Fr}):
+To any $a\in \h_3^0(\O)$ we attach the $\bR$-linear transformation $\hat{a}$ of $\h_3(\O)$ given by